S&P 400: Overview

-As of 31 December 2024, the median market cap was $5.77 billion with the market cap of the largest company in the index at nearly $18.6 billion and the smallest company at $1.6 billion.
-The index's market cap covers nearly 7 percent of the total US stock market.
+As of 31 December 2024, the median market cap was $7.0 billion with the market cap of the largest company in the index at nearly $23.4 billion and the smallest company at $1.56 billion.
+The index's market cap covers about 5 percent of the total US stock market.

 Record values

 Investing

-The following exchange-traded funds (ETFs) attempt to track this index and sub-indexes:
+The following exchange-traded funds (ETFs) attempt to track the index and sub-indexes: